 Many people seem to forget that Spring Break can be a great time to take a ski vacation.
 In past years, my own family discovered on our own Spring Break ski trips that the crowds are sparse, the weather is often quite pleasant- odds are in particularly your favor at Breckenridge where they see 300 days of sunshine per year- and the deals are abundant.

 On the first day of skiing, my daughter made her way down the hill like a snail on skis.
 After a day of ski school, she came out skiing like a completely different kid and was able to confidently keep up with her speed demon brother.

 Read reviews from families who have experienced Breckenridge Ski Resort for themselves.

 There are oxygen bars and all sorts of gimmicky products you can buy to “help” with altitude sickness but when my family visited Peru, our tour guide who was native to the Andes and frequently encountered out-of-towners not used to the elevation, told us that the best way to combat altitude sickness was to drink plenty of water and skip the oxygen shots because they don’t allow your body to adjust to the altitude.

 If you want to give your family an experience that they will never forget, take them dog sledding through the Rocky Mountain’s stunning winter scenery.
-Good Times Adventures, a local outfitter that offers amazing dog sled and snowmobile tours to families with children as young as age four, lets the entire family do the mushing.
+Good Times Adventures, a local outfitter that offers amazing dog sled and snowmobile tours to families with children as young as five, lets the entire family do the mushing.